Spring Severe Weather Preparedness Tips and Supply Checklist

 It doesn’t take a lot of time or money to get prepared, most of us have these items already and if you’re a camper, I’m sure you already have many of the items below.

-Severe weather can happen anywhere and at any time so I have put together an extensive severe weather checklist with some emergency tips to help you get through the storms when the thunder rolls.
+Severe weather can happen anywhere and at any time, so I have put together an extensive severe weather checklist with some emergency tips to help you get through the storms when the thunder rolls.

 In addition to the items you should keep on hand, there are a few actions you need to take before storm season and when you get the alert that severe weather is headed your way.